TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 # Introduction

 The evolution of the web has been marked by periods of rapid innovation, leading to an era of unprecedented connectivity and information exchange.
 Observations of tech giants like Google have underscored the potential benefits of integrated services.
 However, despite these advancements, the broader web landscape has remained fragmented.
 Centralized entities have emerged as dominant forces, creating isolated ecosystems that limit true integration.
-While blockchain technology introduced a new paradigm with its emphasis on decentralization and trustless transactions, its primary focus has been on asset tokenization.
+While blockchain technology introduced a new paradigm emphasising decentralization and trustless transactions, its primary focus has been on asset tokenization.

 In this context, Smart Layer emerges as a decentralized protocol that aspires to redefine the web's architecture.
 Envisioned as an integration bus, Smart Layer facilitates seamless interactions between diverse services, akin to how websites today leverage platforms like Google for a myriad of functionalities.
 Beyond acting as a mere bridge, Smart Layer introduces the concept of Smart Tokens.
 These are tokenized digital rights and products/services that can be seamlessly integrated across various web use-cases, transcending the limitations of centralized systems and leveraging the strengths of blockchain.
 This protocol is designed to function as a distributed network, serving as the backbone for the next generation of the web.

 Integral to the functioning of Smart Tokens within the Smart Layer is TokenScript, an OASIS standard work in progress.
-While Smart Layer provides the infrastructure and environment, TokenScript outlines how these smart tokens should be packaged, distributed, referenced, composed, and executed.
-It is a complementary framework that ensures smart tokens operate optimally within the defined parameters of privacy, secure storage, and cost accounting.
+While Smart Layer provides the infrastructure and environment, TokenScript outlines how these smart tokens should be packaged, distributed, referenced, composed, and executed, and ensures smart tokens operate optimally within the defined parameters of trust, interoperability, privacy and security.
+A part of TokenScript called Service TokenScript is executed in Smart Layer network.

 # Problem Statement